-- the acquisition of ownership of real estate property and all rights in rem, which is effected either in an original manner, provided that, it is not based on the right of another person (e.g. by usufruct, ordinary or extraordinary, annexation, compulsory expropriation, accreation) or in a derivative manner, provided that, it is based on the preexisting right of a third person (e.g. transfer in rem of property by sale or gift or parental benefit, acquisition of property by inheritance) based on the rule "nemo plus juris ad alium transferre potest, quam ipse habet". - the protection of ownership in the event of disturbance or infringement (e.g., an action for possession or a negative action). - a.
-However, there are also special laws, which refer to independent and specific issues of private property law, such as: a) horizontal ownership or floor ownership, which is regulated by the combination of the provisions of Law No. 3741/1929 (on the ownership of floors), and articles 1102 and 1117 of the Civil Code; b) vertical property, regulated by Legislative Decree no. 1024/1971 (on divided ownership of buildings erected on a single plot) and by articles 25-26 of Legislative Decree no. 1003/1971 (on active urban planning); and c) the commercial lease of real estate, for which the legislation has been codified by Presidential Decree 34/1995, while some provisions of the latter - mainly those providing for the duration of the lease - have been amended by Laws 4242/2014, 4335/2015 and 4373/2016.
+the acquisition of ownership of real estate property and all rights in rem, which is effected either in an original manner, provided that, it is not based on the right of another person (e.g. by usufruct, ordinary or extraordinary, annexation, compulsory expropriation, accretion) or in a derivative manner, provided that, it is based on the pre-existing right of a third person (e.g. transfer in rem of property by sale or gift or parental benefit, acquisition of property by inheritance) based on the rule "nemo plus juris ad alium transferre potest, quam ipse habet".

-- b.
-The public property law includes several legislative acts relating to public property, among which may be mentioned: a) Law 3581/2007 on the sale and simultaneous leasing of real estate property of the State, long-term and finance public sector leases, b) Law 3986/2011 as amended by Law 4092/2012 and the provisions of Law 4738/2020 and Law 4804/2021 regarding the surface right (right to construct a building on the territory of an estate which at the time of the creation of the right is public and to exercise the powers conferred by the right of ownership). - c.
-Procedural property law includes mainly the legislation on the Hellenic Cadastre, which registers all registrable rights relating to real estate as well as any other independent, land-related property object and which are depicted in cadastral diagrams and shown with the exclusive National Cadastral Code Number (K.A.E.K.)
-(Laws 2308/1995 and 2664/1998, as amended and in force until today and with the last amendment of Law 4821/2021 for its modernization and acceleration of the completion of the real estate cadastral procedure).
+- the protection of ownership in the event of disturbance or infringement (e.g., an action for possession or a negative action). - (a) However, there are also special laws, which refer to independent and specific issues of private property law, such as: a) horizontal ownership or floor ownership, which is regulated by the combination of the provisions of Law No. 3741/1929 (on the ownership of floors), and articles 1102 and 1117 of the Civil Code; b) vertical property, regulated by Legislative Decree no. 1024/1971 (on divided ownership of buildings erected on a single plot) and by articles 25-26 of Legislative Decree no. 1003/1971 (on active urban planning); and c) the commercial lease of real estate, for which the legislation has been codified by Presidential Decree 34/1995, while some provisions of the latter mainly those providing for the duration of the lease have been amended by Laws 4242/2014, 4335/2015, 4373/2016 & 4926/2022. - (b) The public property law includes several legislative acts relating to public property, among which may be mentioned: a) Law 3581/2007 on the sale and simultaneous leasing of real estate property of the State, long-term and finance public sector leases, b) Law 3986/2011 as amended by Law 4092/2012 and the provisions of Law 4738/2020, Law 4804/2021 & 4982/2022 regarding the surface right (right to construct a building on the territory of an estate which at the time of the creation of the right is public and to exercise the powers conferred by the right of ownership). - (c) Procedural property law includes mainly the legislation on the Hellenic Cadastre, which registers all registrable rights relating to real estate - as well as any other independent, land-related property object - and which are depicted in cadastral diagrams and shown with the exclusive National Cadastral Code Number (K.A.E.K.)
+(Laws 2308/1995 and 2664/1998, as amended and in force until today and with the amendment of Law 4821/2021 for its modernization and acceleration of the completion of the real estate cadastral procedure and the provisions of Law 4934/2022, which regulates issues relating to the correction of inaccurate initial registrations, the operation of an electronic system for the interconnection of the Registry Offices with the Hellenic Cadastre as well as the entries in the cadastral sheets of actions of an obligation nature, but with a request for the return of the property as such).